niciusvi/node-red/double-click-wall-switch.md

 # Node-RED Flow for adding Double-Click function to a switch.

 This Node-RED flow was developed to control a CCT or RGB light strip.
-The proposal was to change the led strip between warm and cool white with the same button I use to turn it On/Off.
+So I can change the led strip between warm and cool white with the same button I use to turn it On/Off.

 The goal is to make the LED strip toggle between On/Off and switch between warm and cool white based on the number of clicks.